akshrathod/akshrathod/README.md

 ### Passions & Hobbies
 - Pattern hunting: sudoku, data sets, and all things logical
-- Listening to music, cooking for friends, treating myself with desserts and occasional doodling
+- Listening to music, teaching math, treating myself with desserts and occasional doodling
 - Curious about how data and AI open up possibilities in research and business

 ### Current Focus
-🚀 Exploring AI's role in making life and work easier (and a lot more interesting) 🎯 Focused on personal and professional growth; building standout projects, learning new tech, and connecting with inspiring people before 2025 wraps up
+🚀 Exploring AI's role in making life and work easier (and a lot more interesting) 🎯 Focused on personal and professional growth; building projects in science, learning new tech, and connecting with inspiring people before 2025 wraps up
-🌱 Open to new job opportunities in AI, data, and innovation
+🌱 Open to new job opportunities in AI, data, and science research

 ### Let’s Connect!
 If you love turning chaos into elegant solutions, or just want to swap puzzle stories, drop me a note!